Crossover Health Universal Consent

 All patients must acknowledge and agree to the following Universal Consent to receive care services from Crossover Health Medical Group, APC, a California professional corporation, and/or its affiliates, Crossover Health Medical Group, P.A., a Kansas professional association; Crossover Health Medical Group, P.C., a New Jersey professional corporation; Crossover Health Medical Group Ezeji-Okoye, P.C., a Nevada professional corporation; and Crossover Health Medical Group, S.C., a Wisconsin service corporation (collectively, “Crossover Health”).

 Please read this Universal Consent carefully; it is a legally binding contract.
-By checking the box indicating you “Consent” (“Acceptance”), you acknowledge that you understand and agree to be bound by this Universal Consent for yourself, if you are the patient, or on behalf of your child, if they are the patient, in which case, you acknowledge that you are the parent or legal guardian, and acknowledge receipt and understanding of, and agree to be bound by, the, General Consent, Patient Rights and Responsibilities, State-Specific Notices contained herein and acknowledge receipt of the Notice of Privacy Practices.
+By checking the box indicating you “Consent” (“Acceptance”), you acknowledge that you understand and agree to be bound by this Universal Consent for yourself, if you are the patient, or on behalf of your child, if they are the patient, in which case, you acknowledge that you are the parent or legal guardian, and acknowledge receipt and understanding of, and agree to be bound by, the General Consent, Patient Rights and Responsibilities, State-Specific Notices contained herein and acknowledge receipt of the Notice of Privacy Practices.

-(Effective Date: April 2023)
+(Effective Date: November 2024)

 As required by the privacy regulations created as a result of the Health Insurance Portability and Accountability Act of 1996 (HIPAA):

 - Our commitment to your privacy: Our practice is dedicated to maintaining the privacy of your individually identifiable health information (also called protected health information, or PHI).
 In conducting our business, we will receive information and create records regarding you and the treatment and services we provide to you.
-We are required by law to maintain the confidentiality of health information that identifies you, whether that information is obtained from you in person, on the phone, via a telehealth appointment, via Crossover-maintained web pages, or via any other mechanism of communication.
+We are required by law to maintain the confidentiality of health information that identifies you, whether that information is obtained from you in person, on the phone, via a telehealth appointment, via Crossover-maintained web pages, or via any other mechanism of communication .
 We also are required by law to provide you with this notice of our legal duties and the privacy practices that we maintain in our practice concerning your PHI.
-By federal and state law, we must follow the terms of the Notice of Privacy Practices that we have in effect at the time.
+By federal and state law, we must follow the terms of the Notice of Privacy Practices that we have in effect at the time.We realize that these laws are complicated, but we must provide you with the following important information:

 - How we may use and disclose your PHI